Dr. Philippa Mitchell – Veterinary Surgeon

 Philippa is in the clinic Monday to Friday.

 Dr Charlotte Harris - Veterinary Surgeon

 Charlotte has worked for several years in general practice.
-Her interest in rehab was sparked by having a senior Toy poodle who struggled a little with her mobility as she got older.
+Her interest in rehab was sparked by having a senior Toy Poodle who struggled with her mobility as she got older.
 Not wanting to just give medication Charlotte looked into other complementary ways she could help.
 She discovered Veterinary Rehabilitation and the rest they say is history.
 Having seen how much it helped her Poodle, Charlotte was keen to use her skills to help other pets be more comfortable.